Private Credit Impulse Signal

 Signal Summary:

-- Configuration statement: Given a Private Credit Impulse composite of 1.73 and a business loan z-score of 2.49, this setup aligns with Upward-biased price paths and Normal volatility, where the dominant risk is Trend continuation, not Mean reversion (1).
+- Configuration statement: Given a Private Credit Impulse of 1.22 and a z-score for business loans of 2.53, this setup aligns with Upward-biased price paths and Normal volatility, where the dominant risk is Trend continuation, not Mean reversion.
+(1)

 - Conviction Band: High; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Improving; Threshold Proximity: Far; Revision Sensitivity: High.